ChristianJoudon/ChristianJoudon.github.io/essays/AIUse.md

 When comparing AI-enhanced learning with traditional methods, the former's ability to facilitate organized and focused learning stands out.
 AI's methodical approach to problem-solving and idea generation offers a complementary contrast to traditional methods that emphasize foundational concepts and human intuition.

+AI-enhanced learning tends to be more engaging, interactive, and tailored to individual learning styles.
+This approach often leads to better knowledge retention and practical skill development.
+However, traditional methods, with their emphasis on fundamental concepts and human interaction, still play a crucial role in developing a thorough understanding of software engineering principles.

 ## VII.
 Future Considerations

 As AI in software engineering education evolves, its potential for personalized and adaptive learning experiences grows.
 However, maintaining a balance between AI-assisted and traditional methods will be key to future advancements.